The Construction of the Berlin Wall

 Museums and Memorials

-Several museums and memorials have been established in Berlin to commemorate the Berlin Wall and the events surrounding its fall.
-The Berlin Wall Memorial and Checkpoint Charlie Museum are among the most notable, offering visitors an opportunity to learn more about this transformative period in history.
+In Berlin commemorative museums and memorials have been set up for the Berlin Wall and the events which led up to its fall.
+This is where you will come across the Berlin Wall Memorial and Checkpoint Charlie Museum, the former are amongst the most popular.
+These institutions will provide you with the opportunity to learn about this great period in history.

 Conclusion